 The quantum revolution: Brain waves

 Quantum computers aren’t the only form of groundbreaking technology that use quantum physics.
-Madhumita Murgia hears from neuroscience researcher Margot Taylor, who’s using a quantum sensor to unpick the mystery of how autism first appears in the brain.
-And we speak to Matthew Brookes, physics professor at Nottingham university in the UK, who helped build the quantum brain scanner she’s using.
+Madhumita Murgia hears from Dr. Margot Taylor, neuroscience researcher at The Hospital for Sick Children, who’s using quantum sensors to unpick the mystery of how autism first appears in the brain And we speak to Matthew Brookes, physics professor at Nottingham university in the UK, who helped build the quantum brain scanner she’s using.
 Plus, John Thornhill speaks to Stuart Woods from Quantum Exponential about the potential for quantum sensors to change our understanding of the world around us, and to Jack Hidary from Sandbox AQ about how sensors and communications networks might fit into a wider quantum technology ecosystem.

 Presented by Madhumita Murgia and John Thornhill, produced by Josh Gabert-Doyon and Edwin Lane.
 Executive producer is Manuela Saragosa.
 Sound design by Breen Turner and Samantha Giovinco.
 Original music by Metaphor Music.
 The FT’s head of audio is Cheryl Brumley.
 Special thanks to The Hospital for Sick Children